starship/starship/docs/config/README.md

 The module will display a profile only if its credentials are present in `~/.aws/credentials` or if a `credential_process`, `sso_start_url`, or `sso_session` are defined in `~/.aws/config`.
 Alternatively, having any of the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, or `AWS_SESSION_TOKEN` env vars defined will also suffice.
 If the option `force_display` is set to `true`, all available information will be displayed even if no credentials per the conditions above are detected.

+If the option `sso.require_active` is set to `true`, the module hides when the active profile authenticates via SSO and no unexpired token is cached under `~/.aws/sso/cache/`.
+Env vars, static access keys, and `credential_process` profiles activate as before.
+See [SSO Options](#sso-options).

 When using [aws-vault](https://github.com/99designs/aws-vault) the profile is read from the `AWS_VAULT` env var and the credentials expiration date is read from the `AWS_SESSION_EXPIRATION` env var.